calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/langauges.md

 Objective:
 * Understand a range of programming language features
+* Be able to reason about the choice of a language for particular tasks

 * Next week:
-    * 5min example language feature - Weblink + talk
+    * Come prepared to give a mini verbal 5min example/explanation of language feature you have researched
+        * Weblink + few sentences of what it is and why it might be useful

 https://www.tutorialspoint.com/codingground.htm

-“Yeah, but your scientists were so preoccupied with whether or not they could that they didn’t stop to think if they should.”
-Jeff Goldblum - Jurassic Park
+> Yeah, but your scientists were so preoccupied with whether or not they could that they didn’t stop to think if they should.
+<sub>Jeff Goldblum - Jurassic Park</sub>

 History